eavidaze/wow-addon-per-hour/README.md

-# Per Hour - The alpha minos version
+# Per Hour - The alpha minus version

 If you want to see how log you are from your honor items, use this AddOn.